jeremyreeder/gridscout/docs/_posts/2020-06-03-comparison-of-bends.md

 ### Tying the Simple-Simon-crossover bend

 This new knot is tied exactly like the Simple-Simon-over except that the standing part and working end on the U-shaped rope are swapped.
 This results in a knot that clamps onto that U-shaped piece identically to the Simple-Simon-under bend but without the slightly more difficult pass _under_ the rope that the -under variant requires.
+Uniquely among the Simple-Simon knots, the rope ends are ultimately diagonal from each other.